JonnyDavison/daily_sales/README.md

 - I want to know what information to provide
 - I want to store my information
 - I want to get feedback on my interactions
-- I want to get relavant information returned to me
+- I want to get relevant information returned to me
 - I want no bugs or issues in the program

 [Back to top ⇧](#daily-sales)

 ## Design
 ### Colour Scheme & Styling
-In order to imporve the UX and readibility both Pyfiglet and Colorama where imported.
+In order to improve the UX and readability, both Pyfiglet and Colorama were imported.
 Pyfiglet allows large text to be displayed for the 'logo'.
-Colorama provides text colour highlighting essential information for the user. the colours used are inline with usual expectioans
+Colorama provides text colour highlighting essential information for the user.
+The colours used are inline with usual exceptions
 - Red for an input error
 - Green for accepted values
 - Yellow to highlight the results the user returned.